Relational Databases

 Integrating Form.io with relational databases

-While Form.io forms and resources are one way an application may collect and store data, many customers use relational databases such as SQL to store data used within their application.
+While Form.io and are one way an application may collect and store data, many customers use relational databases such as SQL to store data used within their application.

 in many instances, customers want to synchronize data between a DB and Form.io.
 For example, they may want to pull information from a DB to populate choices in a select box.
 Alternatively, they may want to send submission data directly to their DB where it is consumed elsewhere in their application.